asimonder/asimonder.github.io/_pages/phd_airsea.md

 ## Offer
 - Fully funded PhD position with tuition waiver and monthly stipend
-- Access to Taiwan’s national supercomputing resources and an international research environment
+- Access to Taiwan’s national supercomputing resources
 - Support in applying for competitive external fellowships

 ## About NSYSU